abdullahbf/Kickstarter_Analysis/README.md

 When looking at the 'Theatre Outcomes by Launch Date' worksheet, it is easy to draw some conclusions.
 The month of May had the highest number of successful and failed campaigns when compared to the rest of the year.
 This could be due to the fact that more theatre campaigns are launched in May (166) when compared to other months but given the exaggerated jump in the percentage of successful campaigns, it can be said that May is the best month to launch a campaign.
 It is also clear that majority of the theatre campaigns were successful, regardless of the month.
 61.3% of total theatre campaigns were successful.

-On the other hand, easy easy to see the drop in the number of successful campaigns for December.
+On the other hand, it is easy to see the drop in the number of successful campaigns for December.
 The total of failed and canceled campaigns (35 + 3) for the month is greater than the number of successful campaigns (37).
-This makes December the only month with less than 50% success rate.
+This makes December the only month with less than a 50% success rate.
 Needless to say, avoid launching campaigns in December.

 - What can you conclude about the Outcomes based on Goals?